One of the worst predicaments you can find yourself in as a website owner is to be on the wrong side of the law.

 - Facebook Platform Policies

-We hope you have found this article useful and that it has helped you understand the importance of having a legally compliant website.
-Use the information provided above to quickly add all necessary legal pages to your website.
+Hopefully, this article has helped you understand why it’s important to have a legally compliant website.
+Use the information provided above to quickly and easily add essential legal pages to your WordPress website.